-This healthy pastry recipe is so easy to make, and uses just 2 everyday ingredients (plus salt and water!).
-It's gluten free, vegan, and much healthier than traditional shortcrust pastry.
-It's an ideal healthy pastry case for both sweet and savoury treats.
+This healthy pastry recipe is very easy to make, and uses just 2 everyday ingredients (plus salt and water!).
+It's gluten free, vegan, and a healthier alternative to traditional shortcrust pastry.
+It's an ideal healthy pie crust for both sweet and savoury treats.

 - Gluten free.
 Provided you buy certified gluten free oats, you'll have gluten free pastry

 - Healthy fats.
 This pastry is made with olive oil rather than butter, so it's much lower in saturated fat.
-Olive oil has proven health benefits, and of course it also means that you'll have dairy free pastry which is vegan friendly
+Olive oil has proven health benefits, and of course, it also means that you'll have healthy pastry which is vegan-friendly

 Why is it easy?